 As a nutrient-dense fruit providing “good” polyunsaturated and monounsaturated fat, California Avocados are a natural fit with the Mediterranean Diet and are included in the Mediterranean Foods Alliance Med Mark program, an educational program created to help individuals discover Mediterranean style-food and flavors including:

 - Fresh fruits: California Avocados are a nutrient-dense fruit that help add variety to fruit intake - a trademark of the Mediterranean Diet – and can easily be incorporated into any meal of the day.

 - Good Fats: California Avocados can help improve “good fat” intake, emphasized in the Mediterranean Diet.
-Seventy-five percent of the fat in a California Avocado is unsaturated fat (3.5 grams per 1 ounce serving), making it a great substitute for foods high in saturated fat.
+Seventy-five percent of the fat in a California Avocado is heart-healthy unsaturated fat (6 grams per 50 gram serving), making it a great substitute for foods high in saturated fat.
 Consuming less than 10 percent of calories from saturated fat and replacing them with monounsaturated and/or polyunsaturated fatty acids is associated with low blood cholesterol levels and therefore a lower risk of cardiovascular disease.

 Resources from the Mediterranean Foods Alliance Med Mark program

 To help people everywhere understand the Mediterranean Diet, Oldways, the Harvard School of Public Health and the World Health Organization developed the Mediterranean Diet Pyramid.
 For more information about Oldways, visit www.oldwayspt.org.

 The Mediterranean Foods Alliance presents one dozen ways to enjoy avocados.

 Mediterranean Diet Research News